FAQ about therapy

 Q. Can my spouse, partner, or family member come to therapy with me?

-A. This practice offers both individual therapy and couples’/relationship therapy.
-However, for ethical reasons, you won’t be able to have relationship or family therapy with the same therapist you’re seeing for individual therapy, and your therapist can’t see your romantic partner for individual therapy.
+However, for ethical reasons, you won’t be able to have relationship or family therapy with the same therapist you’re seeing for individual therapy, and your therapist can’t also see your romantic partner or close family member for individual therapy.
 Feel free to ask for a referral to another therapist at this practice or to an outside therapist.

 Q. What kind of therapy do you practice?